DavidToh2/Coding-Problems/README.md

 Solutions to various Competitive Programming-style problems I attempted.

 `make new` to start a new problem.
+This uses `template.cpp`, which provides timing and (optional) getline code.

 `make make` to compile code (to `a.out`).